maryash/maryash.github.io/s18/syllabus.md

 -----------

 ### CSCI 12700 | Introduction to Computer Science
-Hunter College | City University of New York Summer 2018
+Hunter College, City University of New York Summer 2018

 ### General Information